This article by Jerry Cates was first published on 12 March 2019, and last revised on 19 August 2022. © Bugsinthenews Vol. 20:02(02).

 I dare debate that wisdom…

-Simple.
-Few study these questions deeply.
-Fewer take that extra step to reason from cause to effect.
-But, really… who can blame them?
-It’s difficult to connect the negatives that result from pesticide usage to the quick fix pesticide applications that caused them.
+Every one of these conundrums has a single explanation… It’s extremely difficult to connect the positives in life to the bugs that create them, or the negatives that result from pesticide usage to the quick fix pesticide applications that caused them.

-That explains why most participants in this saga get sucked, unwittingly, into a vicious cycle, craving more quick fixes that — unbeknownst to them — only produce more problems.
+That explains, better than anything else, why most participants in this saga get sucked, unwittingly, into a vicious pesticide-applying cycle.
+Those who fall for pesticide quick-fixes invariably end up craving more quick fixes that — unbeknownst to them — only produce more problems.
 The ironic result?
 An ever-growing dependence on pesticides and a burgeoning list of unhappy control failures.

-You may have gathered by now this article’s direction is toward putting a wee bit of a kibosh on pesticides.
-You’re right, but I’m only moved that way where it truly makes sense.
-I don’t count pesticides out for purposes only they can handle.
-Some fall into that category.
+You may have gathered by now that this article’s thrust puts a wee bit of a kibosh on pesticides.
+That’s true, but only where and when it makes sense.
+Pesticides have crucial roles when used against pests in ways only they can handle.
+Some pests almost always require the application of pesticides to bring them under control and keep them that way.

-- Fire ants in your grounds cannot be effectively controlled by simply applying habitat modifications, but the pesticidal remedy for these pests must be carefully chosen and handled just right if you don’t want to create more problems than you solve; I explain how you can do that yourself, later in this article.
-Yes, I’d happily service my clients’ yards for fire ants if it made sense to do so, but — my research has confirmed that, in most cases, this particular pest should best be treated by the homeowner to achieve consistent results that avoided the negatives accompanying typical fire ant control programs — so I explain, here, how to do the work on your own.
-It takes only 5 minutes a month, and a minimum of pesticide, and doing it the way I recommend protects your yard and home from many more pests than fire ants alone.
+- Fire ants in your grounds cannot, in general, be effectively controlled by simply applying habitat modifications, but the pesticidal remedy for these pests must be carefully chosen and handled just right if you don’t want to create more problems than you solve; I explain how you can do that yourself, later in this article.
+Yes, I’d happily service my clients’ yards for fire ants if it made sense to do so, but — my research has confirmed that, in most cases, this particular pest should best be treated by the homeowner to achieve consistent results that avoid the negatives accompanying typical fire ant control programs — so I explain, here, how to do the work on your own.
+It takes only 5 minutes a month, and a minimum of pesticides, and doing it this way protects your yard and home from many more pests than fire ants alone.

-- Termites in your yard, garden, and fence, that are not in your home, are best handled with habitat modification methods, but when they get into your home, pesticides must be used; I discuss that lightly later in this article, and in another article in greater detail.
+- Termites in a yard, garden, or fence, that are not in your home, are often best handled with habitat modification methods, but when they get into your home or your trees, pesticides should almost always be used; I discuss that lightly later in this article, and in another article in greater detail.
 I’ve been deeply engaged in research into termite biology for over 40 years, and have been awarded multiple patents for termite detection, concentration, and control devices.
 Throughout my career I’ve tested every non-pesticidal termite control method and regimen available, without finding one that could be trusted to keep termites under control for very long.
 Oh, I’ve come close, as one article I wrote years ago testifies.
 Actually, the biological remedy described in that article works extremely well, just not for very long.
-Although it wipes out termite colonies to the very last termite, once that’s done, it too must fade from the scene.
-That allows new termite colonies to come in and take over.
-That’s the sticky wicket in termite control; if the remedy doesn’t consistently protect homes from new termite incursions — not just for today, or for a few months — but for a reasonable number of years into the future, it cannot support an iron-clad warranty.
+Although it wipes out termite colonies to the very last termite, once that’s done, it too fades from the scene.
+That allows other termite colonies, nearby, to come in and take over immediately.
+That’s the sticky wicket in termite control; if the remedy doesn’t consistently protect homes from new termite incursions — not just for today, or for a few months, but for a reasonable number of years into the future — it cannot support an iron-clad warranty.
 For that reason it isn’t, in general, worth using.
-Consequently, I and my staff regularly treat homes for termites using pesticides specially suited for that purpose.
-The treatment requires special skills and methods honed over 40 years of experience in that field, to ensure that the homes we treat are protected against future termite infestations, and our warranty against re-infestation and resurgence of termites in the homes we treat is the, longest, most comprehensive in the industry.
+Consequently, I and my staff regularly treat homes and trees for termites using pesticides specially suited for that purpose.
+The treatment requires special skills and methods honed over 40+ years of experience in that field, to ensure that the homes and trees we treat are protected against future termite infestations.
+Our warranties against re-infestation and resurgence of termites in the homes and trees we treat are the, longest, most comprehensive in the industry.

 - Rats and mice, whether in your yard and in your home pose the most serious epidemiological risk to you, your family, and your pets of any pest we know of.
 Over the past 20 years I’ve spent a huge amount of time and energy researching rodent biology, just to understand what matters and what does not where they and your health come into conflict.
-In the process I’ve developed specialized programs to bring them under control without endangering you, your pets, non-target wild animals, or owls, hawks, and other raptors in the process.
+In the process I’ve developed specialized programs to bring them under control without endangering you, your pets, non-target wild animals — including owls, hawks, and other raptors — in the process.
 A number of competing issues swirl around the topic of rodent control, and we’ve had to confront them all, just to do it right.
-It happens that rodents can and should be mitigated using habitat modifications in the grounds as well as in your home, but they must also be dealt with using specialized rodenticides (a kind of pesticide) carefully chosen to protect raptors, and dispensed in childproof and pet-proof devices that are regularly sanitized.
-We have developed a highly successful, specialized program for rodent control at homes and businesses that I describe in detail in another article.
+It happens that rodents can and should be mitigated using habitat modifications in the grounds as well as in your home, but they must also be dealt with using specialized rodenticides (a kind of pesticide) carefully chosen to protect raptors from lasting harm, and dispensed in childproof and pet-proof devices that are regularly cleansed and sanitized in the laboratory.

 Much of the time, with the exceptions noted above and a few others not listed, habitat modification is the only approach needed.
-Furthermore, focusing on habitat modification vs. pesticides tends to achieve lasting results.
+Furthermore, focusing on habitat modification vs. pesticides tends to achieve lasting results without creating new pests in the process the way pesticides often do.
 That’s why we favor it.
 To understand why, one needs to delve deeply into the ecological and biological vagaries of each individual landscape problem.
-That’s the hard part, because it takes a lot of time, patience, experimentation, and study to get there.
+That’s the hard part, because it takes a lot of time, patience, experimentation and study to get there.
 The solutions we’ve discovered, all crafted from that base of knowledge, are discussed below.
 Putting those solutions into practice is what we do every day, and what you can also do, following in our footsteps.

 New To Texas?